CristianRavalli/CAS-INFE/README.md

 > **Note:** This is a work in progress, updated on a weekly basis up until end of February 2025.

-After a Data Science Bootcamp with General Assembly in the UK this CAS is continueing my journey towards Data Engineering.
-This repository is my personal summary of the key elements within each module that aren't in my implied memory yet.
+Having completed a Data Science Bootcamp with General Assembly in the UK, I am now furthering my professional development in the field of Data Engineering.
+This repository serves as a personal knowledge base, documenting key concepts and skills from each module that I'm still in the process of internalizing.

 ## Table of Contents
 <div class="alert alert-block alert-info" style="margin-top: 20px">